-NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule IV Part III.A.1.e, Table 10 - AMAFCA submitted its NOI in compliance with the permit requirements and schedule.
-AMAFCA will participate in Option B - cooperative monitoring program.
-This Permit activity is complete.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 8 - July 1, 2025 Measurable Goal SWMP Rev. 8 - July 1, 2025 Permit Required Implementation Schedule IV 140 Part III.A.1.e, Table 10 - AMAFCA submitted its NOI in compliance with the permit requirements and schedule.
+AMAFCA will participate in Option B - cooperative monitoring program. • This Permit activity is complete.
 N/A - Permit activity is complete Not Included in NOI 149 monitoring scheme to EPA and NMED for approval.
 The monitoring scheme should include: a list of pollutants; a description of monitoring sites with an explanation of why those sites were selected; and a detailed map of all proposed monitoring sites.
-In addition, as required in Part III.A.1.h, the monitoring program must include a contingency plan for collecting additional monitoring data Part III.A.1.e, Table 10 - AMAFCA joined the Compliance Monitoring Cooperative (CMC) group, which includes 12 watershed partners.
-The participatory permittees have developed a wet weather cooperative monitoring program to assess the effect of stormwater discharges on the receiving water, the Middle Rio Grande.
-This monitoring plan was reviewed and discussed with NMED and EPA during its development.
-Multiple drafts were submitted to EPA and NMED by the CMC, including drafts on Sept.
-16, 2015 and Dec.
-21, 2015.
-The cooperative monitoring plan was accepted by EPA and permittees submitted the sampling plan on May 5, 2016 and sampling certification to EPA on June 28, 2016.
-Modifications to this sampling may be submitted to the EPA in the future, as needed for approval.
-The CMC members have met all requirements for wet weather compliance monitoring.
-If the CMC does continue wet weather monitoring during administrative continuance of this Permit, the monitoring program will be conducted according to the EPA/NMED Not Included in NOI Part III.A.1.e.
-Table 10 - Submit certification that all wet weather monitoring sites are operational and begin sampling.
+In addition, as required in Part III.A.1.h, the monitoring program must include a contingency plan for collecting additional monitoring data • The CMC members have met all requirements for wet weather compliance monitoring.
+If the CMC does continue wet weather monitoring during administrative continuance of this Permit, the monitoring program will be conducted according to the EPA/NMED approved monitoring plan.
+Not Included in NOI Part III.A.1.e, Table 10 - Submit certification that all wet weather monitoring sites are operational and begin sampling.
+Part III.A.1.e, Table 10 - AMAFCA submitted its sampling certification to EPA on June 28, 2016.
 This Permit activity is complete.
 AMAFCA, with its cooperative partners, has submitted certifications to the EPA that all wet weather compliance monitoring sites are operational and the CMC has begun sampling, according to the Permit requirements.
 Not Included in NOI 151 Annual Reports.
 The results of the Wet Weather Monitoring must be provided in each Annual Report.
 As required in Part III.D.1 -Monitoring results obtained during the reporting period running from July 1st to June 30th shall be submitted on discharge monitoring report (DMR) forms along with the Annual Report required by Part III.B.
 A separate DMR form is required for each monitoring period (season) specified in Part III.A.I.
 If any individual analytical test result is less than the minimum quantification level (MQL) listed for that parameter, then a value of zero (0) may be used for that test result for the DMR calculations and reporting requirements.
-The Annual Report shall include the actual value obtained, if test result is less than the MQL. strategy to implement any new program requirements or improve compliance with the program requirements will be developed as needed.
+The Annual Report shall include the actual value obtained, if test result is less than the MQL.
 Part III.D.1 - The wet weather compliance monitoring results obtained by the CMC from July 1st to June 30th will be submitted as required by the EPA using the netDMR online website or as otherwise approved by EPA as part of the cooperative sampling program.
 EPA has required that the NetDMR online system be used to submit DMR results.
 Since this Permit will be in administrative continuance, and all required compliance monitoring results have been obtained, AMAFCA anticipates additional coordination with EPA relative to future samples uploaded to the NetDMR system.
-Monitoring results obtained from any continued CMC stormwater quality monitoring are available upon request.
 Quality Engineer will review the program requirements listed in Part III.A.1, for the above-mentioned SWMP elements, and assess the overall success of the program.
 AMAFCA will document the program effectiveness and program success.
 AMAFCA will incorporate documentation by reference into the Annual Report. • The CMC members have met all requirements for wet weather compliance monitoring.
 If the CMC does continue wet weather monitoring during administrative continuance of this Permit, the wet weather compliance monitoring results obtained from July 1st to June 30th will be submitted as required by the EPA using the NetDMR online website or as otherwise approved by EPA as part of the cooperative sampling program.
 Since this Permit is in SWMP.